ocaml/ocaml.org/data/planet/ocamllabs/highlights-from-recent-sessions.md

 <h4>Lazy record fields</h4>

 <p>Not everything we work on makes is destined to make it upstream.
-A few years ago, <a href="http://alain.frisch.fr/">Alain Frisch</a> <a href="http://www.lexifi.com/blog/ocaml-extensions-lexifi-semi-implicit-laziness">described</a> an OCaml extension in use at <a href="http://lexifi.com/">Lexifi</a> for marking record fields lazy, making it possible to delay the evaluation of initializing expressions without writing the <code>lazy</code> keyword every time a record is constructed.
+A few years ago, <a href="http://alain.frisch.fr/">Alain Frisch</a> <a href="http://www.lexifi.com/blog/ocaml-extensions-lexifi-semi-implicit-laziness - [404 Not Found]">described</a> an OCaml extension in use at <a href="http://lexifi.com/">Lexifi</a> for marking record fields lazy, making it possible to delay the evaluation of initializing expressions without writing the <code>lazy</code> keyword every time a record is constructed.
 Alain's post was received enthusiastically, and lazy record fields seemed like an obvious candidate for inclusion upstream, so in April's meeting Thomas put together a <a href="https://github.com/ocaml/ocaml/pull/48">patch</a> implementing the design.
 Although the OCaml team decided not to merge the patch, it led to an enlightening <a href="https://github.com/ocaml/ocaml/pull/48#issuecomment-41758626">discussion</a> with comments from several core developers, including Alain, who described <a href="https://github.com/ocaml/ocaml/pull/48#issuecomment-41758626">subsequent, less positive, experience with the feature at Lexifi</a>, and Xavier, who explained the <a href="https://github.com/ocaml/ocaml/pull/48#issuecomment-41779525">rationale underlying the current design</a>.</p>

 <p><a name="back-end"></a></p>